AdaGold/full-stack-inspiration-board/one-time-project-setup.md

 ## Creating a `.env` File

-Create a file named `.env`.

-Add this environment variable: `FLASK_ENV=development`

-Also, add the environment variable `SQLALCHEMY_DATABASE_URI` to hold the path to your development database.
+Add the environment variable `SQLALCHEMY_DATABASE_URI` to hold the path to your development database.

 Your `.env` may look like this:

 ```
-FLASK_ENV=development
 SQLALCHEMY_DATABASE_URI=postgresql+psycopg2://postgres:postgres@localhost:5432/inspiration_board_development
 ```